 A rockfish life-history type common to U.S. west coast was simulated (Table 1), based on the life history and fishery for yelloweye rockfish.
 Yelloweye rockfish are assumed to have very slow population dynamics based on very low natural mortality and recruitment compensation (steepness).
 However, the operating model was parameterized using higher natural mortality and steepness values to allow for shorter recovery periods (< 100 years) for computation efficiency while still maintaining the characteristics of a rockfish life history.

-Two alternative cases were simulated for the operating model to account for the potential impacts of time-invariant versus time-variation in natural mortality and fishery selectivity.
+Two alternative cases were simulated using the operating model to account for the potential impacts of time-invariant versus time-variation in natural mortality and fishery selectivity.
 The first case, “time-invariant”, involved a fixed natural mortality over-time and a fixed fishery selectivity curve during the historical period, the overfished period, and after the stock rebuilt to target biomass levels (Fig. 1a).
-The historical period applied an asymptotic fishery selectivity.
+The historical period involved asymptotic fishery selectivity.
 The simulated stocks were reduced to an overfished state (below minimum stock size threshold) at the time of the first assessment in year 50.
-Subsequent to the stock being estimated overfished, the fishery selectivity shifted to dome-shaped selectivity while the stock rebuilt to the target biomass to reflect a change in fisher behavior due to harvest restrictions induced by an overfished declaration (e.g. avoidance behavior, closed-areas) (Fig. 1b).
+Subsequent to the stock being estimated to be overfished, the fishery selectivity shifted to dome-shaped selectivity while the stock rebuilt to the target biomass to reflect a change in fisher behavior due to harvest restrictions induced by an overfished declaration (e.g. avoidance behavior, closed-areas) (Fig. 1b).
 The fishery selectivity returned to asymptotic after the stock was estimated to be rebuilt.

 The second case, “time-varying”, involved autocorrelated annual deviations in natural mortality and uncorrelated deviations in the parameters on which the fishery selection pattern was based during the historical, overfished, and rebuilt periods (Figs. 1c and 1d).
-Annual deviations in selectivity were applied to two fishery selectivity parameters: 1) the length at which maximum selectivity occurred, and 2) the width at maximum selectivity creating the descending limb (e.g. dome-shaped) during the years the stock was overfished.
+Annual deviations in selectivity were applied to two fishery selectivity parameters: 1) the length at which maximum selectivity occurred, and 2) the width at maximum selectivity prior to the reduction in selectivity with increasing length during the years the stock was overfished.
 A standard error of 0.50 was applied annually about the size at maximum selectivity for all years (Fig. 1c) and a standard error of 0.20 was applied for the width at maximum selectivity (Fig. 1d).

 The operating model was based on a single-sex age-structured model.
 An annual fishery catch-per-unit effort (CPUE) was observed with error and length- and age-composition data were collected for selected years, and used by the estimation method to estimate population size and a corresponding catch level.
 The catches were then removed without error from the simulated stock.
 The data generation, catch estimation and stock updating was conducted in an iterative fashion for 100 years (termed the management period), a length of time that would allow for recovery (stock growth to at or greater of the target biomass) to occur.